 (2) Any ground set forth in Section 7.1 of this rule that could constitute grounds for revocation or suspension.
 With regard to 7.1.A, of this rule: Evidence that an applicant for initial credential or renewal has injured the health or welfare of a child through physical or sexual abuse or exploitation is grounds for a denial of a certificate, authorization or approval.
 Notwithstanding Title 5, Chapter 341, every person, who within five (5) years of the application for initial certification or renewal, has been convicted in any state or federal court of a criminal offense involving the physical or sexual abuse or exploitation of a child, may be presumed by the Commissioner to lack good moral character for the purposes of this rule.
 This presumption shall be a rebuttable presumption.
 Notwithstanding Title 5, Chapter 341, the Commissioner shall be entitled to consider all records of prior criminal convictions involving child abuse or exploitation in determining an applicant’s eligibility for a certificate, authorization or approval.

-B. The procedures that govern the Commissioner's investigation and disposition of matters that may result in the denial or non-renewal of an application for certification, authorization, or approval issued under this rule are set forth in Me.
-Dept. of Ed.
-Reg.
-119.
+B. The procedures that govern the Commissioner's investigation and disposition of matters that may result in the denial or non-renewal of an application for certification, authorization, or approval issued under this rule are set forth in Maine Department of Education Regulation 119.

-6. Eligibility to Serve in Other Capacity: The Commissioner shall determine whether an individual whose certificate has been surrendered, suspended, revoked, denied, or non-renewed shall be issued an authorization or approval during the period of surrender, suspension, revocation, denial, or nonrenewal of a certificate.

 SECTION 8.
 Records and Reports

-1. Annual Reports by School Officials: The superintendent of an SAU, the headmaster of an approved private school, or the Child Development Services director shall annually file such information regarding the employment of school personnel as the Commissioner may require consistent with Me.
-Dept. of Ed.
-Reg.
-125. Failure to timely file required reports shall be grounds, following notice and an opportunity for hearing, for the withholding of State subsidy from the SAU and for other certification action against the superintendent.
+1. Annual Reports by School Officials: The superintendent of a SAU, the headmaster of an approved private school, or the Child Development Services director shall annually file such information regarding the employment of school personnel as the Commissioner may require consistent with Maine Department of Education Regulation 125.
+Failure to timely file required reports shall be grounds, following notice and an opportunity for a hearing, for the withholding of State subsidy from the SAU and for other certification action against the superintendent.

 2. Reports of Dismissals: Superintendents shall file with the Department, within ten (10) days of issuance, the certificate of dismissal issued by the school board for any credentialed personnel.